jimbrend/jimbrend/README.md

 A Saints Row 2 Website for the multiplayer mode run on a community forum utilizing php-bb www.dajwebs.com and www.thejweb.com were once owned by me as well, jimsbr.com may go live later the former were based on HTML and I developed them as PHP and HTML websites for friends.
-I also utilized several different CMS software, Apache, mySQL, Javascript, and much more usually self-hosting and building them all and either self-hosting them on my own machine or utilizing a friends web-hosting service who lives in the U.K.
+I also utilized several different CMS software, Apache, mySQL, JavaScript, and much more usually self-hosting and building them all and either self-hosting them on my own machine or utilizing a friends web-hosting service who lives in the U.K.
 There are several more I have worked on...
 Developers, Developers, Developers! lol

 Anyway,